Barnfield Federation investigated over 'grade massaging'

 He added he did "not think" interfering with students' grades had taken place.

 In a joint statement, the Department for Education and Skills Funding Agency said: "We are taking these seriously and are investigating.
-We do not comment on ongoing investigations."'Long had concerns'
+We do not comment on ongoing investigations."

 The Luton branch of the National Union of Teachers (NUT) said it was concerned the federation might have overstretched itself in trying to take on too many schools too quickly.